buttonwoodcx/bcx-aurelia-reorderable-repeat/README.md

 * with aurelia-cli `au install bcx-aurelia-reorderable-repeat`.
 * with webpack `npm i bcx-aurelia-reorderable-repeat`.

-In you app main.js file
+In your app main.js file

 ```js
 aurelia.use.plugin(PLATFORM.moduleName('bcx-aurelia-reorderable-repeat'));